Aidge ONNX tutorial#

 graph = aidge_onnx.load_onnx("test_swish.onnx")

-The swish operator is not supported and thus is loaded as a GenericOperator.
-This mechanism allow to load unsupported graph into the framework.
+The Swish operator is not supported and thus is loaded as a GenericOperator.
+This mechanism allows to load an unsupported graph into the framework.

 The aidge_onnx